Defence and Veteran Suicide Royal Commission – Public Consultation

 - Suicide Call Back Service on 1300 659 467

-In addition, anyone who has served even one day in the ADF may be eligible for free mental health treatment for life.
-Known as non-liability health care, it is available to serving or ex-serving personnel whether or not there’s a link between their condition and their military service.
+In addition, anyone who has served even one day full time service in the ADF, including reservists, may be eligible for free mental health treatment for life.
+Known as non-liability health care, it is available to eligible serving or ex-serving personnel whether or not there’s a link between their condition and their military service.